lydianoureldin/ORPerceptron/README.md

 Please refer to the technical document for an in-depth explanation of the algorithm and code.

-Folder contains
+Project contains/produces:
 1. ORPerceptron_training.py - file used to train ORPerceptron
-2. Training.txt - file produced after running ORPerceptron_training.py.
+2. training.txt - file produced after running ORPerceptron_training.py.
 This contains the trained weight values
 3. ORPerceptron.py - file used to test trained ORPerceptron
 4. in.txt - input file containing vectors separated by a new line
 5. out.txt - output file produced after running ORPerceptron.py.
 This will contain ORPerceptron output values separated by a bank line.